grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 Just as you should [[Use apophenia to jumpstart creativity]], you should use randomness as a source of inspiration.

+Embrace events beyond your control, the emergent story that develops from embracing random or unexpected events.

 Rather than lists things, **use tables for everything** to facilitate improvisation.

 ## Spark Tables